ozoidemi/ePaper_guest_dashboard/README.md

 #### Fact 2 out of 3

-The Unifi Network Integration team decided against having the network password stored into a sensor.
+The HA team in charge of the Unifi Network Integration decided against having the network password stored into a sensor.

 There are very good reasons for this.

 In fact, at one point they had enabled this functionality, only to roll it back soon after due to security concerns.

-With great power comes great responsibility... thankfully, no power means no responsibility, right?
-RIGHT?
+With great power comes great responsibility... thankfully, no power means no responsibility? right?
+RIGHT???!!!

 #### Fact 3 out of 3

-You should **DEFINITELY** know that the guy who developed the base QR code implementation—which was later adopted by the official Unifi Network integration team in HA—had this to say about my idea:
+You should **DEFINITELY** know that the guy who developed the base QR code implementation—which was later adopted by the official Unifi Network integration in HA—had this to say about my idea:

 > You do you, but I for one will never do any of the things you just suggested.
 In fact, given what you just wrote, I question the need for you to even have a QR code at all.